AleeWeb/plant-finder/README.md

 <strong>Clickable Prototype Demo:</strong> <a href="https://xd.adobe.com/view/14b3fa87-f353-4c99-656e-c842c2388ab3-6282/?fullscreen" target="_blank">Adobe XD Flipping Card</a>

-3. Based on the data, project requirements and app purpose, I <strong>research</strong> technology options that will visualize the data in the way I would like.
+<strong>3.</strong> Based on the data, project requirements and app purpose, I <strong>research</strong> technology options that will visualize the data in the way I would like.

-<strong>4.
-Select the technology stack for the app and start coding!</strong>
+<strong>4.</strong> Select the technology stack for the app and start coding!

 <h3>Why did I choose React for this project?</h3>